pmean/build-website/text/05/CensoredValues.md

 Someone asked me about running a Cox proportional hazards regression model when over 90% of the observations were censored.
 That means (if the outcome of interest was death), that your research subjects did not cooperate and die fast enough.
-Good news from the patients\' perspective, but bad news for the statistician.
+Good news from the patients' perspective, but bad news for the statistician.

 90% censored observations is not a problem, though, as long as your